 Sector Strategies are Strategically Aligned

 Sector initiatives - by their very nature - are strategic.
-The should fit the vision a community's leadership holds for its regional growth.
+The should fit the vision a community's leadership holds for its regional economic development and growth.

-When the goals and outcomes of the sector strategies align with the community's strategic direction, then resources, assets and investments can be aligned for maximum effect, and partners are not working at cross-purposes.
+When the goals and outcomes of the sector strategies align with the community's strategic direction for economic prosperity, then resources, assets and investments can be aligned for maximum effect, and partners are not working at cross-purposes.

 Sector Strategies are Future-Oriented